+IX.
 COOPERATION

-IT IS FURTHER ORDERED that Defendants must fully cooperate with representatives of the Commission in this case and in any investigation related to or associated with the transactions or the occurrences that are the subject of the Complaint.
-Defendants must provide truthful and complete information, evidence, and testimony.
-Individual Defendants must appear and Corporate Defendant must cause its officers, employees, representatives, or agents to appear for interviews, discovery, hearings, trials, and any other proceedings that a Commission representative may reasonably request upon 5 days written notice, or other reasonable notice, at such places and times as a Commission representative may designate, without the service of a subpoena.
-Further, to assist the Commission with any investigation related to or associated with the transactions or the occurrences that are the subject of the Complaint, and with monitoring Defendants' compliance with this Order, Defendants consent, for purposes of the Electronic Communications Privacy Act, to the disclosure, by electronic communications service providers and remote computing service providers, of the contents and records of their auto-dialed, Telemarketing, or pre-recorded telephone communications.
-Defendants further agree to execute, within five days of a request from the Commission, any forms or other documents evidencing their consent that may be required by such electronic communications service providers or remote computing service providers.
+IT IS FURTHER ORDERED that the Corporate Defendant and Defendant Johnson must fully cooperate with representatives of the Commission in this case and in any investigation related to or associated with the transactions or the occurrences that are the subject of the Complaint.
+Such Defendants must provide truthful and complete information, evidence, and testimony.
+Defendant Johnson must appear and Corporate Defendant must cause Defendants'

+officers, employees, representatives, or agents to appear for interviews, discovery, hearings, trials, and any other proceedings that a Commission representative may reasonably request upon 5 days written notice, or other reasonable notice, at such places and times as a Commission representative may designate, without the service of a subpoena.

-ORDER ACKNOWLEDGMENTS
+X. ORDER ACKNOWLEDGMENTS